 - There is a pirate ship in Puerto Vallarta, Mexico that you can party on.
 You go sailing out with a bunch of pirates and drunk tourists.
 There are sword fights, lasso wranglers, dudes throwing fire around, pretty good dinner, and an open bar.
 The pirate ship is a successful business and a fun one, but if you just stuck a pirate ship in the port people are going to think you are a nutbar.
 So 90% of the pirate’s business comes from relationships, mainly hotels that sell tickets to guests for a fee and timeshares that give away tickets to lure in customers.

-- For my friends in Beijing, when they opened a second restaurant they learned to promote and had line-ups after three months.
+- For my friends, when they opened a second restaurant they learned to promote and had line-ups after three months.
 Now, they are working on strategies to make this same success happen in one month.
 The end goal?
 Line-ups from the first day.

 Hey, It’s possible that your content/product/idea could go viral, but would you rather wait for magic or work toward your own success?